wp-plugins/wp-secure-image/readme.txt

 Donate link: http://www.artistscope.com/secure_image_protection.asp
 Tags: protect, secure, encrypt, image
 Requires at least: 3.0.1
-Tested up to: 3.4
+Tested up to: 3.5
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Insert encrypted images with Domain Lock into pages and posts copy protected from right-click mouse-save, page-save, drag-n-drop and site grabbers.
+Copy protect images.
+Insert encrypted images with Domain Lock copy protected from right-click mouse-save, page-save, drag-n-drop and site grabbers.
 == Description ==

 Insert [Secure Image Pro]( http://www.artistscope.com/secure_image_protection.asp) encrypted images to pages and posts from your WordPress page editor that are supported across all web browsers on all operating systems, ie: Windows, Mac and Linux.
 Hand-held devices that can use Java will also be supported.